Ready for another checkup? Only this checkup isn’t at the doctor’s office, it’s at your child’s school: It’s parent-teacher conference time!

 You and your child’s teacher can be a strong team of support for your child.
 Make this checkup a helpful stepping-stone in a successful parent-school partnership.

-If at any point during the school year you think your child could use extra help outside of the classroom, consider contacting your local Sylvan Learning center to learn more about our resources.
-From homework help to STEM camps, Sylvan is here to help your child have the best school year possible!
+And, if at any point during the school year you think your child could use extra help outside of the classroom, consider contacting your local Sylvan Learning to learn more about our resources.
+From homework help to personalized tutoring in any subject, Sylvan is here to help your child have the best school year possible!